eklitzke/ptrace-syscall/README.md

 To use:

     $ make
-    $ ./target  # first two arguments will be pid and func ptr
+    $ ./target  # first two arguments printed will be pid and func ptr

 Now in a second terminal: